Top Things to Do on a Budget in St. Louis

 Gateway Arch National Park

 Pose for pictures beneath St. Louis' iconic arch (at 630 feet tall, the nation's tallest monument) at Gateway Arch National Park.
-The recently renovated Museum Under the Gateway Arch is free, as are ranger-led tours both on the Arch grounds and inside the museum.
+The recently renovated Museum at the Gateway Arch is free, as are ranger-led tours both on the Arch grounds and inside the museum.
 You'll have to pay if you want to ride to the top of the Arch, though.

 Saint Louis Zoo

-Go early to the St. Louis Zoo, considered one of the top zoos in the nation.
+Go early to the Saint Louis Zoo, considered one of the top zoos in the nation.
 Some 14,000 animals live on its 90 acres.
 Admission is free, though visitors do have to pay for extras, such as Sea Lion Show, Zooline Railroad and Conservation Carousel.

 Come early to snag one of the 1,400 first-come, first-served free seats in the last nine rows of St. Louis' beloved Forest Park amphitheatre.
 Make it a date night with musical classics or bring the kids for family shows.
 Entrance to the free seats opens at 7 p.m.

 If you want to see a St. Louis Cardinals game with fans without paying for a seat, head across the street from Busch Stadium.
 The Ballpark Village entertainment complex (including a Cardinals Hall of Fame Museum and Cardinals Nation restaurant) left the old ball stadium's diamond intact so fans can run the bases and watch games on the big outdoor screen.

 Delve into the mysteries of space, try your hand at dinosaur excavation, go head-to-head with a round of mindball, or clock the speed of drivers rushing below you on the skyway across Interstate-64—all without charge at the Saint Louis Science Center, one of the only free nonprofit science centers in the country.